Harshal7797/Java-Applications/README.md

   - usage examples
   ## Design and Implementation
   You can talk about the following points
-  - Pseudo code and workflow
+  - Ps eudo code and workflow
   - Libraries
   - Diagrams
   ## Enhancements and Issues